juji-io/docs/README.md

 pip install mkdocs-material
 ```

+## Assets and Links

+Make sure the assets filenames and internal links use relative paths, because the site is deployed as a sub-directory of our main site.

+For example, use `../img/something.png` instead of `/img/something.png`, use `../design` instead of `/design`.

 ## Test

 After you edit the documents, you can test the site by starting a dev-server: